Chris Stutzriem: Coaching career

 Stutzriem began his coaching career as a graduate assistant working with the wide receivers for the William Penn Statesmen of William Penn University from 2011 to 2012.
 He was then the running backs coach for the South Dakota Coyotes of the University of South Dakota in 2013.
 He returned to William Penn to serve as the offensive coordinator and quarterbacks coach from 2014 to 2015.

 Stutzriem then served as the offensive coordinator and quarterbacks coach for the Rocky Mountain Battlin' Bears of Rocky Mountain College from 2016 to 2017.
 He was the offensive line coach for the Southwestern Oklahoma State Bulldogs of Southwestern Oklahoma State University in 2018.
 In December 2018, he was named Rocky Mountain's new head coach after Jason Petrino resigned to become the defensive coordinator at Southern Illinois University.
 Stutzriem was named the Frontier Conference Coach of the Year in 2021.
 In January 2023, he interviewed for Minot State's vacant head coaching position.

+In December 2025, he stepped down at Rocky Mountain to move to Bismarck State College, which is bringing its football program back in 2027.